bislara/code-n-stitch/Web Hacks/countdown-timer/README.md

 # Countdown Timer
-> This is a simple Countdown Timer.
-It takes a deadline and indicates the completion of it.
+> This is a simple Countdown Timer made using Javascript, HTML and CSS.
-> If you wish to reset or pause, there's an option for that too!
-> And if you want to start the same timer again, you wouldn't have to set it again.
-Simply use 'Start Over' button

 ![](header.png)

+It takes a valid deadline and indicates the completion of it.
+If you wish to reset or pause, there's an option for that too!
+And if you want to start the same timer again, you wouldn't have to set it again.
+Simply use 'Start Over' button!

 ## Setup